 What Can I Do To Prevent Tooth Cavities?

-- Yes, it may sound obvious, but brushing is the best way that you can keep your teeth and gums in tip-top condition.
+- Brush Your Teeth Regularly: Yes, it may sound obvious, but brushing is the best way that you can keep your teeth and gums in tip-top condition.

-- Fluoride is a natural mineral that can strengthen teeth and help to prevent tooth decay.
+- Use A Fluoride-Based Toothpaste: Fluoride is a natural mineral that can strengthen teeth and help to prevent tooth decay.

-- Dr. Finlay and Dr. Anderson recommend visits at least twice per year to help prevent any future dental issues.
+- Visit Dr. Finlay Regularly: Dr. Finlay and Dr. Lim recommend visits at least twice per year to help prevent any future dental issues.

-- Tap water helps to supply the mouth and teeth with other useful minerals, flush away bad bacteria and keep the inside of your mouth healthy and hydrated.
+- Stay Hydrated: Tap water helps to supply the mouth and teeth with other useful minerals, flush away bad bacteria and keep the inside of your mouth healthy and hydrated.

-- We all know that smoking is bad for your health, but it is also incredibly bad for your teeth and gums.
+- Stop Smoking or Tobacco Based Products: We all know that smoking is bad for your health, but it is also incredibly bad for your teeth and gums.
 It can cause staining in a very short amount of time, as well as bad breath, gum disease, decay, infection, tooth loss and in some cases even cancer.

 Schedule A Consultation